codemirror/website/site/docs/guide/index.md

 positions of their content to compensate for the change) or [rebuilt](##state.RangeSetBuilder) on updates, depending on the use case.

+There are two ways in which decorations can be provided: directly, by putting the range set value in the facet (often by [deriving](##state.StateField^define^config.provide) it from a field), or indirectly, by providing a function from a view to a range set.

+Only directly provided decoration sets may influence the vertical block structure of the editor, but only indirectly provided ones can read the editor's viewport (which can be useful if you want to, for example, decorate only the [visible content](##view.EditorView.visibleRanges)).
+The reason for this restriction is that the viewport is computed _from_ the block structure, so that must be known before the viewport can be read.

 ### Extension Architecture